Does Your Loved One Suffer From Gynecomastia?

-- In most adult cases, it is unlikely to go away by itself
+- In most adult cases, male breast enlargement is unlikely to go away by itself

-- It needs to be diagnosed by a gynecomastia specialist in a private consultation.
+- It needs to be diagnosed by a gynecomastia specialist in a private physical examination.
 If the male breasts are mostly made up of fat, it is referred to as “pseudogynecomastia.”
 There are a few ways to reduce the appearance of pseudogynecomastia, including non-surgical options such as diet and exercise.
-If the chest contains hard breast tissue, gynecomastia surgery is needed to restore a masculine look.
+If the chest contains hard glandular breast tissue in one or both breasts, gynecomastia surgery is needed to restore a masculine look.

 - There are compression garments that can lessen the appearance of gynecomastia as a temporary solution.

-- Stress that he is not alone, that he has support from you, his family, and his friends.
-Suggest that he joins our online forums which allow him to anonymously post questions, photos, get advice from other members of the community, and ask questions of member gynecomastia surgeons.
+- Stress that the person is not alone, and that they have support from you, his family, and his friends.
+Suggest that he joins our online forum, which allows him to anonymously post questions and photos and get advice from other members of the adolescent gynecomastia community.